 What better experience than staying in a monastery for solo female travelers who are seeking peace and serenity?
 They are scattered around the world and many of them don’t involve religion at all.
 While some have been converted into luxurious hotels, a few remain inexpensive and, just once at least, it’s an experience you shouldn’t miss.

 Once in a while, it feels good to head upscale.
-When I was backpacking around the world, I made sure I spent one night each month in a ‘good’ hotel – one with hot water, a firm mattress, my own bathroom, and preferably a buffet breakfast with pancakes and maple syrup to fulfill my cravings for something that wasn’t pounded or served on leaves.
+When I was backpacking around the world, I made sure I spent one night each month in a ‘good’ hotel – one with hot water, a firm mattress, my own bathroom, and preferably a buffet breakfast with pancakes and maple syrup to fulfill my cravings for something that wasn’t pounded in a mortar or served on leaves.
 These days when I travel, I don’t usually spend much on accommodation but if I’m gone for any length of time, I make sure I build in a few ‘luxury treats’ along the way.

 I once spent a week in a rural village in Zimbabwe’s Lower Zambezi River Basin, researching a story on water scarcity.
 The only available accommodation in this scorching, dry area was an open-air circular thatch hut facing the savannah, with a wide entrance that didn’t close.
 I sealed it off with a rusty metal barrel but it was low enough for a lion to jump over (or so I was warned).

 University and college campuses sometimes rent out their rooms when classes aren’t in session.
 These won’t be luxurious by any means, but they’ll be cheap, there will probably be good public transport nearby (students are broke, right?), not to mention cheap eats (for the same reason).
 My first ever solo stay in Geneva was in a university dorm, the only accommodation my youthful budget could cope with in this expensive city.
 Thinking back, it wasn’t so bad at all… and these days university rooms are even better.

-If you’re well organized and staying put for several weeks, you could housesit – on the Australian beach or in a quaint old village in Provence or in the heart of London or New York...
-When homeowners go away for vacation or business, they often don’t want to leave their homes empty, and they may have plants, gardens and pets that need caring for.
+If you’re well organized and staying put for several weeks, you could housesit – on the New Zealand coast or in a quaint old village in Provence or in the heart of South Africa… When homeowners go away for vacation or business, they often don’t want to leave their homes empty, and they may have plants, gardens and pets that need care.
 That’s where you come in.

-If picking grapes or apples is your version of staying fit while you travel (I can assure you it is not mine!), there’s a wonderful organization called WWOOF, which stands for World Wide Opportunities on Organic Farms.
+If picking grapes or apples is your version of staying fit while you travel (I can assure you it is not mine!) there’s a wonderful organization called WWOOF, which stands for World Wide Opportunities on Organic Farms.
 You get room and board, not a bad deal if you’re in shape but need to stop traveling for a while and regroup.